Prostate cancer surgery has been revolutionized with the use of the da Vinci robotic surgical system.

 "Dear Dr. Robbins,

-I wanted to send you this letter to convey me and my family's appreciation for your excellent surgical skills and the care by your staff that I have received.
+I wanted to send you this letter to convey my and my family's appreciation for your excellent surgical skills and the care by your staff that I have received.

-My surgery recovery went very smooth as well.
-Within three days after the surgery I did not need and pain medications.
-Within four days after the catheter was removed I had full control of my bladder.
-And within two weeks after surgery I did not suffer from any erectile issues.
-I addition, I was able to return to the gym four weeks after surgery and within five weeks after surgery I was back to my regular run and workout schedule.
+My surgery recovery went very smoothly as well.
+Within three days after the surgery, I did not need any pain medications.
+Within four days after the catheter was removed, I had full control of my bladder.
+And within two weeks after surgery, I did not suffer from any erectile issues.
+I addition, I was able to return to the gym four weeks after surgery and within five weeks after surgery, I was back to my regular run and workout schedule.